The Story of

 All of the developments at MARS have been accomplished with donations, large and small, individual and corporate, one-time and monthly.

 As the property improvements proceed, we are making habitat preservation and recovery a priority.
 We are providing wildlife corridors through the property by not adding fences which would prevent transit to grazing areas.
 From a seasonally dry pond, we have created wet habitat for the wild things.
 Our wetland area is visited by ducks and heron, and deer come to drink.
 Even our local bear wanders by in the evening.
 This area has also seen a species of concern, the Red-legged Frog.
 We had tadpoles in the pools in the spring of 2019 and are hopeful for their continued return.
 In short, we are trying to provide habitat to our wild neighbours.

 Over the years, MARS has witnessed an exponential increase in the number of animals and birds that come through our doors.
-In 2019, volunteers and staff tended to almost 1000 patients and are expecting to surpass that total this year.
+In 2021, volunteers and staff tended to over 1400 patients and are expecting to surpass that total this year.
 By far the main reason for our growing caseload is human expansion into traditional wildlife habitats.
 Simply put, all of us are interacting with wild nature far more often than we used to, and MARS is seeing more patients as a result.